 Pain and Discomfort

 Pain, aches and discomfort in the area of a hernia may also be present.
 However this is not always the case, especially in a newly formed hernia.
-The pain may be more severe when the patient is lifting heavy objects, straining the abdominal muscles, or standing for a long time.
-The pain or aching caused by a hernia is usually a result of the abdominal contents getting momentarily caught or pinched in the hernia (the hole in the abdominal wall fascia).
-As a result, the pain associated with a hernia is usually localized.
+The pain may be more severe when the patient is lifting heavy objects, straining the abdominal muscles, or standing for a long time and is usually a result of the abdominal contents getting momentarily caught or pinched in the hernia.

 Severe Pain (Strangulation)